an early French and Spanish influence, it's often assumed that the winemaking tradition is strong

 wine from France and Spain.

-Of course, the hot, muggy climate also played a part in the struggle that local grape growers underwent -- battling vineyard pests and diseases that even today remains a challenge.
+Of course, the hot, muggy climate also played a part in the struggle that local grape growers underwent.
+Battling vineyard pests and diseases remains a challenge even today.

 That's not to say that regional winemaking was totally without merit.
 According to the historical records, at least one homegrown wine (made from local Cynthiana grapes) went on to win awards at the World Industrial Exposition at New Orleans in 1885.

-Prohibition finally eliminated any scant interest in growing the grape.
+Prohibition finally eliminated any passing interest in growing the grape in Louisiana.

 Today, there are only a handful of wineries that call Louisiana home, a situation that will likely continue until a hybrid grape is developed to withstand the heat and humidity of the Deep South.